What Boat Brands Hold Their Value?

 Boats are like cars and electronics; they lose a percentage of their value once you take possession of them.
 However, I have learnt that not all boats are the same and some will lose more value over the years than others.
 I have researched a lot about boats and below is a complete guide on the resale value of boats.

-Some of the boats that hold their resale valve include models from World Cat, Regulator, Tige, MasterCraft Boats, and Yellowfin.
-There are many factors that affect the resale value of individual boats, including the condition, size, location, and its features.
+Some of the boats with the best resale value include models from World Cat, Regulator, Tige, MasterCraft Boats, and Yellowfin.
+There are many factors that affect the resale value of individual boats, including the condition, size, location, and features.

 Of all the factors that determine the resale value, condition is more important.
 Condition can be categorized into mechanical, rigging, and cosmetics.